 - Hosted a landmark fundraising event, the Women’s Rights in Africa panel, featuring the founders of three of Africa’s leading NGOs.
 The event drew over 250 people, raised awareness over the deplorable conditions facing women and children on the continent and generated over $20,000 in donations, with 100% of net proceeds going to the three NGOs.

 Who runs YANA?

-YANA is a 501(c)(3) registered nonprofit which is led by a 100% volunteer member base.
+YANA is a 501(c)(3) registered nonprofit which is led by a 100% volunteer member base, including its Executive Director.
 Meetings, activities, conferences and events are organized by Yale alumni and friends operating in the broader social purpose community contributing their ideas, time and experience.
-YANA National (headquartered in NYC) has an elected 13-member Board of Directors, which includes an Executive Committee comprised of a President, Vice President, Treasurer and Secretary.
+YANA Global (headquartered in NYC) has an elected 15-member Board of Directors, which includes an Executive Committee comprised of a President, Vice President, Treasurer and Secretary.
 The Board helps direct YANA’s mission, oversees programs and provides support to regional YANA chapters.
 Each regional chapter is led by a chapter chair, and as these groups grow, members often form their own regional board of directors and/or designated committees.